 - Bring water to a boil in a large stockpot.

-- Pour shrimp into the pot and cook for 5 minutes, giving them an occasional stir.
+- Pour shrimp into the pot, stir, cover, and cook for 5 minutes, giving them an occasional stir now and then.

-- Strain the shrimp in a large strainer over the sink and serve.
+- Drain the shrimp in a large strainer in the sink and serve hot or cold.

-The boiled shrimp stores well in the refrigerator for several days.
+- The boiled shrimp stores well in the refrigerator for up to 5 days.

-Try adding boiled shrimp to your everyday meals or enjoy them as a snack.
+- Add boiled shrimp to your everyday meals, or enjoy them alone as a snack.

 - Prep Time: 15 minutes